TritonDataCenter/manta-marlin/README.md

     $ node build/proto/root/opt/smartdc/marlin/lib/worker/server.js \
           ../config.json | tee ../worker.out | bunyan -o short

-With this approach, you can apply changes by stopping the worker, running "make proto", and starting the worker again.
+With this approach, you can apply changes by stopping the supervisor, running "make proto", and starting the supervisor again.

 The agent must be run inside the global zone, since it uses other zones to actually execute tasks.
 To run your own agent, you'll want to run `tools/mru`